 The purpose of this project is to educate local and regional residents as well as visitors from around the world about the importance of water conservation, and the use of native plants.

 Plants are part of our heritage and the trail system encourages the protection, preservation and respect of their contribution to our every day lives.
 They provide food, fiber, shelter, and are used for medicinal and ceremonial purposes.
 Plants play a key environmental role for pollination, feeding livestock, and oxygen.

 The trail demonstrates the importance of xeriscaping and rain water conservation and collection.
 With both enjoyment and education in mind, the trail has over 200 plants representing over 75 species.
 The visitor is welcome to take a self-guided tour using the full-color brochure that features many of the plants.
 Each featured plant has a memorial stone placed by trail supporters to help with plant identification.

 Located across the parking area from the Ozona Chamber of Commerce & Visitor Center, at 505 15th (the intersection of I-10 and State Highway 163), this trail is free of charge and is designed to be viewed year-round showcasing an everchanging array of blooms and color.

 Interested in supporting our trail?
-You can purchase a rock or bench In Memory Of, In Honor Of, or In Support Of the Crockett County Interpretive Trail.
+You can purchase a rock In Memory Of, In Honor Of, or In Support Of the Crockett County Interpretive Trail.
 If you would like more information about this exciting opportunity to be a part of this preservation and to help spread the word about water conservation, please contact the Chamber office at 325-392-3737, or

 Thinking about visiting the area?